ros-navigation/navigation2/nav2_map_server/README.md

 - Occupancy grid (nav_msgs/msg/OccupancyGrid)
 - PointCloud PointCloud2 (sensor_msgs/msg/PointCloud2)

-Presently, only two main map types are supported one for `2D` and other for `3D`, still one can implement their own with full freedom to hold all the aspects of the new `map type`.
+For now, there are only two main map types are supported one for `2D`(OccupancyGrid) and other for `3D`(PointCloud), still one can implement their own with full freedom to hold all the aspects of the new map type.
+This is simple with Nav2 Map Server, just define the *template specialization* of the core(bare minimum) implementation for Map Server`nav2_map_server/map_server_core.<hpp/cpp>`, and Map Saver`nav2_map_server/map_saver_core.<hpp/cpp>`.
+The new map type can use either a preimplemented `MapIO 2D` and `MapIO 3D`, or a custom I/O library to handle map files, and message conversions.

+**Note:** In order to get *templates* working properly, the new *template specialization* should be linked with the core implentation of Map Server and Saver.
+In the present implementation this is done through a top-level header for Map Server`nav2_map_server/map_server.hpp` and Map Saver`nav2_map_server/map_saver.hpp`.

 ## MapIO 2D library